Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 My Windows desktop client does not synchronize all data/directories.
 What now?

-that contain an invalid character.
+and folders that contain an invalid character.
 Colons mark device names and should not be used in the Windows context.
-Problematic are also spaces at the end of directory names.
+Problematic are also spaces at the end of directory

 What is VFS and what should I consider?